imsethuraman/Model-Car-Database-with-MySQL/README.md

 -- Description: This SQL query identifies the top 10 products with the highest total quantity sold.
 -- It selects the product code and calculates the sum of quantities ordered from the "orderdetails" table.
 -- The results are grouped by product code and ordered in descending order based on the total quantity sold.
--- A limit of 10 is applied to retrieve only the top 10 products.

 SELECT productCode, SUM(quantityOrdered) AS total_quantity_sold
 FROM orderdetails